Donate to Tildes

 GitHub Sponsors (credit card, PayPal)

 If you don't have a preference for which method to use, please use GitHub Sponsors!
 GitHub Sponsors does not currently charge any fees, so 100% of your donation will be received by Tildes.
-In addition, they are matching up to $5000 USD donated in the first year, so using GitHub Sponsors should* double your donation.

 GitHub Sponsors is intended for recurring donations, but you can make a one-time donation by starting a sponsorship and then cancelling it.